harishgobugari/SSEETL/README.md

   - Retrieve raw vehicle data from the REST API.
   - Extract county names from the REST API.
   - Extract charging point location data from the PDF.
+  - Retrieve raw population data from the REST API.
-  - Perform initial data transformations.
+  - Data transformations.

 ### Data Transformation